adhiddenclue0/ad.hiddenclue0/README.md

 # ad.hiddenclue0
-This repo is dedicated for galaxe quest.
+This repo is dedicated for galaxe quest.!
-I want do my task ptoperly